(c) 2024 PillSync.com

 • are pregnant or plan to become pregnant.
 It is not known if VEMLIDY will harm your unborn baby.
 Tell your healthcare provider if you become pregnant during treatment with VEMLIDY.
 Pregnancy Exposure Registry: There is a pregnancy registry for women who take antiviral medicines during pregnancy.
 The purpose of this registry is to collect information about the health of you and your baby.
 Talk with your healthcare provider about how you can take part in this registry.

 • are breastfeeding or plan to breastfeed.
-It is not known if VEMLIDY passes into your breast milk.
+VEMLIDY may pass into your breastmilk.
 Talk with your healthcare provider about the best way to feed your baby.

 • Keep a ul of your medicines and show it to your healthcare provider and pharmacist when you get a new medicine.
 You can ask your healthcare provider or pharmacist for a ul of medicines that interact with VEMLIDY.